Maximum Security will not run Preakness, owner says

-LOUISVILLE, Ky. -- The owner of Maximum Security says the horse will not run in the Preakness and will appeal his disqualification as the Kentucky Derby winner.
+Maximum Security’s owner said Monday he will not run the horse in the Preakness and will appeal the disqualification as the Kentucky Derby winner.

-Gary West confirmed the decision by phone to The Associated Press.
-He says "there's really no need, not having an opportunity to run for the Triple Crown to run a horse back in two weeks."
+Gary West said by phone to The Associated Press that there is “really no need, not having an opportunity to run for the Triple Crown to run a horse back in two weeks.”

-Maximum Security became the first Derby winner to be disqualified for interference on Saturday.
-After an objection, racing stewards ruled that the colt swerved out and impeded the path of several horses between the far and final turns.
+Maximum Security, the first to finish the muddy race Saturday, became the first Derby winner to be disqualified for interference.
+After an objection by two riders, racing stewards ruled that the colt swerved out and impeded the path of several horses between the far and final turns.
 Country House, a 65-1 shot, was elevated to first.

 West has said he realizes the appeals process will take “months, if not years.”
 The owner has sought to see replays of the race that stewards used to reach their landmark decision.